Modern History Playlist

 Anglo-Tibetan Relations

-Anglo–Tibetan relations were shaped by trade disputes, Tibet’s ties with China, and the British desire to check Russian influence.
+Anglo–Tibetan relations were shaped by trade disputes, Tibet’s ties with China, and the British desire to check Russian influence (The Great Game).
 The 1903–04 Younghusband Expedition forced Tibet to sign a treaty with the British.

-Anglo–Tibetan relations were shaped by trade disputes, Tibet’s ties with China, and the British desire to check Russian influence.
+Anglo–Tibetan relations were shaped by trade disputes, Tibet’s ties with China, and the British desire to check Russian influence (The Great Game).
 The 1903–04 Younghusband Expedition forced Tibet to sign a treaty with the British.

 Key Events in Anglo–Tibetan Relations